Skip to content

 Recording by all professionals should include information on the child's development so that progress can be monitored to ensure their outcomes are improving.
 This is particularly significant in circumstances where neglect is an issue.

-Records should be kept of the progress of the assessment on the individual child’s record and in their chronology to monitor any patterns of concerns.
-When the case is allocated the social worker should update or complete a chronology during the course of the assessment, which should be saved in the document section of the child’s file.
+Records should be kept of the progress of the assessment on the individual child's record and in their chronology to monitor any patterns of concerns.

-Assessments should be circulated to the participants including the child, if appropriate, and the parents.
+Assessment plans and action points arising from plans and meetings should be circulated to the participants including the child, if appropriate, and the parents.

 The recording should be such that a child, requesting to access their records, could easily understand the process taking place and the reasons for decisions and actions taken.